 Select Installation type

-Define Tracking including module orientation
+Define Tracking, including module orientation

-(optional) Define Further parameters
+(optional) Define Additional Parameters

 Via Desired ratio to consumption the number of modules can be adjusted as a percentage to an annual consumption.
 Depending on the module inclination, the orientation and the tracking system, the number of modules is calculated in order to generate the corresponding PV energy.